 Appendix Figure 19: Singleton pregnancies neonatal outcomes (sensitivity analyses).

-SNC with RDS: Serous neonatal complications extended to include respiratory distress syndrome (RDS).
+SNC with RDS: Serious neonatal complications extended to include respiratory distress syndrome (RDS).
 Individual neonatal complications extended to include any stage/grade of adverse event rather than the more severe stage/grades included in the main analyses: Any NEC: All grades of NEC (necrotising enterocolitis) Any IVH: All grades of IVH (intraventricular haemorrhage) Any ROP: All grades of ROP (retinopathy of prematurity)

 Sensitivity analyses incorporating aggregate data from trials that did not provide IPD